 1 cup dried cranberries

 1 tsp. vanilla extract

 Combine flour, sugar, orange zest (if using), baking powder, baking soda and salt.

 Cut in margarine with a pastry blender until mixture resembles coarse crumbs; then stir in dried cranberries.

 Combine milk and vanilla and stir into flour mixture.

-Pat each ball into a 6-inch circle, at least half an inch thick.
+Pat each ball into a flat disk, at least half an inch thick.

 Cut each disk into 6 wedges.

 Place each wedge on a baking sheet sprayed with cooking spray.

 Bake at 400° for 10-12 minutes or until lightly browned.